On the Strategyproofness of the Geometric Median: GEOMETRIC MEDIAN: PRELIMINARIES

-\begin{proposition} Assuming uniqueness, if $\varz$ is a center of symmetry of $\paramfamily$, then it is the average, the geometric median and the coordinate-wise median. \end{proposition}
+\begin{proposition} Assuming uniqueness, if $\parz$ is a center of symmetry of $\paramfamily$, then it is the average, the geometric median and the coordinate-wise median. \end{proposition}

-\begin{proof} We can pair all vectors of $\paramfamily$ different from $\varz$ by their symmetry with respect to $\varz$.
-For any vote, the pull of each pair on $\varz$ cancel out.
+\begin{proof} We can pair all vectors of $\paramfamily$ different from $\parz$ by their symmetry with respect to $\parz$.
+For any vote, the pull of each pair on $\parz$ cancels out.
 Thus the sum of pulls vanishes. \end{proof}

 \begin{proposition} The average is invariant under any invertible linear transformation, but, even assuming uniqueness, in general, the geometric median and the coordinate-wise median are not. \end{proposition}